 This is the 2nd installment of Kitty’s adventure around the world and this time, she’s going underwater.

 Since I already read the first book, I expected more for the second book.
 As I started to read the story, I also keep on googling all the places she had been.
 The consistency of real trivia and places are still there and a question appeared in my mind which I want to ask personally to the author: “Did you really visited or just researched all the said places?”
-Because he describe the places as if he was there before.
+Because he describes the places as if he was there before.

 Back to the story, frankly speaking, I do not know who Mr. Hemingway is but I’ am thankful about this story for it introduced me who Hemingway is.
-There are too much detail stored which sometimes makes the story boring but I love the story of Dry Tortugas and I feel like I need to list it on my bucket list.
+There is too much detail stored which sometimes makes the story boring but I love the story of Dry Tortugas and I feel like I need to list it on my bucket list.

 Less conversation is boring that is why I just skim some parts of the story.
 I’m sad to say that book 1 is much much better from book 2.
 Disappointment slowly appeared when I realize that the story doesn’t focus on the ghost of Hemingway.
 I love thrill and mystery but not this one.